austen-harrell/2025_Fall_CSCI331_final-project/README.md

 ### Overview:

-This application was created to help users find doable recipes based on ingredients on-hand.
+This application was created to help users find doable recipes based on available ingredients on-hand.
 This is the final project for CSCI 331 - Web Development.

 ### Technology Stack: